TsvetanG2/My-Projects/README.md

 </h2>

 * Projects that I'm currently working on 👾
-* Tasks assignet to me by my university 👨🏻‍🎓
+* Tasks assigned by SoftUni 👨🏻‍🎓
 * Languages, that I'm currently working on 👨🏻‍💻
 * Laguages, that I'm looking forward on 🧐
 * Others